kajgm/websalestracker/README.md

 $ python salestracker.py
 ```

-Optionally, you may use command line arguments to specify the number of initial posts per subreddit and the sorting method
+Optionally, you may use command line arguments to specify the sorting method, the number of initial posts per subreddit, a comma seperated list of subreddits, or sounds

+> Defaults:
+> sorting - 'new'
-> Default is 'new' and 10
+> number of posts - 10
+> mute - False (Will play sounds)

 ```
-$ python salestracker.py -s top -n 5
+$ python salestracker.py -s top -n 5 -r bapcsales,mechmarket -s t
 ```

 ![Example output](docs/img/example1.PNG)